Meera Shah (Accredited Psychotherapist and Counsellor)

 I am a fully accredited counsellor and psychotherapist and have been practicing in London for the past 5 years.
 I currently work both in private practice and with the Amy Winehouse Foundation providing therapy to women in recovery.

 I offer private counselling and psychotherapy in a safe, confidential and non-judgmental environment.
-I work from rooms in London Bridge and Old Street, both are minutes from London Underground tube stations.
+I work from rooms in London Bridge, minutes from the tube station.
+Please call me on: 07967 797891 or click here to send me an email.

 I can work on an open-ended basis or for an agreed time period.
 I have worked as a counsellor and psychotherapist with clients with the following issues, but my work is not limited to the list below.